 E-Bay Shoppers are often willing to take a chance; so you can sell things like old video cassettes, video game cartridges, or vinyl records, without needing to list each one separately.

+There are two main options for selliIg products on E-Bay:

 Sell New Items, either through dropshipping or by ordering to a warehouse or your home, and then repackaging and shipping yourself.